Signed in as:

 The idea to recycle farm plastic was born at the University of Maryland, College of Agriculture and Natural Resources, Enterprise Challenge (2020), which Kris participated and her team won the grand prize.
 The team has changed since, but her passion and enthusiasm for the project never stopped.
 Kris grew up in a lineage of farmers.
 She has a track record for solving complex scientific problems and being in leadership positions.
 Kris uses her interpersonal skills to promote awareness of Plastic Pollution and leading the startup to success.

-Kris is a Ph.D.
-Candidate at the University of Maryland, Department of Entomology studying the parasite of honeybees.
+Kris earned her Ph.D. in Entomology at the University of Maryland.
 Her previous educations are in Agricultural Engineering (BSc, MSc) at the University of West Hungary (Hungary) and in Evolutionary and Behavioral Ecology (MSc) at the University of Exeter (United Kingdom).

 Ben joined to the team at the early stage of this endeavor.
 He is the perfect addition, as it has been his dream for years to build a plastic recycling machine.
 He has tried and failed to create his own machines to process plastic, but he has not given up!
 Ben is a DIY enthusiast who became inspired to work with plastic recycling by people such as Dave Hakkens (Precious Plastic), and by his experience working with a community recycling organization.Ben developed multiple designs and prototypes to clean agricultural plastic.
 Currently, He is working with two groups of Engineering students to complete the design.

-Ben is a Ph.D.
-Candidate in Neuroscience and Cognitive Science at the University of Maryland, College Park, where he currently studies neural processes involved in reading compreension.
-He studied Psychology at University of Pittsburgh (BSc) and the University of Oregon (MSc).
+Ben earned his Ph.D in Neuroscience and Cognitive Science at the University of Maryland, College Park.
+Previously He studied Psychology at University of Pittsburgh (BSc) and the University of Oregon (MSc).

 We love our customers, so feel free to visit during normal business hours.